Connect with us

 ⭐How Can You Test Your Progesterone Level?

-The luteal phase progesterone levels are generally higher than in other phases of your menstrual cycle.
-Your progesterone levels should be tested when they are highest, i.e. in the middle of the luteal phase, which is on the 21st day of a normal 28-day menstrual cycle.
+Progesterone levels in the luteal phase are generally higher than in other phases of the menstrual cycle.
+Your progesterone levels should be tested when they are highest, i.e., on the 21st day of a normal 28-day menstrual cycle, in the middle of the luteal phase.

 Of course, it is not given that all women have a typical 28-day menstrual cycle.
 If you have a 34-day menstrual cycle, with ovulation occurring around the 22nd day, then you cannot